Skip to main content

 Frequently Asked Questions

 MASH VP!
-Re:VISION is a action game.
+Re:VISION is a action game with anime theme.

 MASH VP!
 Re:VISION is available on PC and Windows.